 I was on an intense men’s team in 1992-95, and twice we spent an entire day cloistered up in one man’s house in the forest above Santa Cruz, each man sitting on the hot seat for an hour and receiving hard truths from every other man there.
 The first time, we just jumped right into the exercise and got ripping.
 During that day, and months afterwards, there was a feeling of bad energy, shame, mistrust, and pain in the group.

 About a year later, the second time we did a full day of speaking hard truths, we instead started the day with an hour of reading poems on the subject of the lovability and perfection of each human and on the importance of being kind, and then we had a group discussion on those topics.
 In other words, we generated a space of some yin/woman love before getting into the yang/man love hard truths.
 After that full day of speaking and hearing hard truths, there were feelings of love, connection, trust, relaxation, and even bliss and euphoria in the space.

 On that day, from what the other men said, I learned some helpful things about my impact on the people around me that was new information, that I did not already know, and got some suggestions for changing behavior that helped me to have better relationships with the others.
 It also felt great to be able to tell all the other men things that they did that I found unpleasant or that I thought were counterproductive, and have them hear me with openness and acceptance.
 Because we started the day setting a context of yin energy to hold the yang, the challenging feedback we expressed was delivered and received with more kindness and openness than the first time we did the exercise.

-After that day, our team had closer, more trusting, and more positive relationships, and we expanded into greater intimacy and emotional depth.
+After that day, our team had closer, more trusting, and more positive relationships, we expanded into greater intimacy and emotional depth, and men actually did make some positive changes based on the challenges that they received in good faith and with compassion.
 Those results are exactly the goals of delivering hard truths.